oracle/python-cx_Oracle/doc/src/connection.rst

 .. method:: Connection.gettype(name)

-   Return a type object (:ref:`objecttype`) given its name.
+   Return a :ref:`type object <objecttype>` given its name.
 This can then be used to create objects which can be bound to cursors created by this connection.